HEARD ON THE TOM/TOMS - California Political Review

 Stephen Frank, California Political News and Views, 1/17/20

-“A people that wants to remain ignorant and free … wants what never has been and never will be” ~ Thomas Jefferson.”
+?A people that wants to remain ignorant and free ? wants what never has been and never will be? ~ Thomas Jefferson.?

 BIG STORY:

 Go to the website of the California Secretary of State.
-Then go to the “historical” voter registration statistics.
+Then go to the ?historical? voter registration statistics.
 The Secretary of State has four categories of political parties.
 Democrats at 44%, No Party Preference at 26% and Republican at 23%–Other is at5.6%.
 In other wards, the Secretary of State is declaring that NO PARTY PREFERENCE (NPP) is a political party.

 At this time, I would put Assemblyman Chad Mayes as the leader of the NPP.
 So, when you go to vote on March 3 be aware that members of the Mayes Party are running for office.
 For instance, the outspoken, former Republican San Jose City Councilman Johnny Khamis is running for State Senate.
-He has two Republicans running against him (Sadly, some GOP’ers in Sacramento are supporting the Anti-Trump Khamis—against GOP’ers).
+He has two Republicans running against him (Sadly, some GOP?ers in Sacramento are supporting the Anti-Trump Khamis?against GOP?ers).
 Khamis is the Mayes Party candidate.

-In the South Bay of Los Angeles, you have a real Republican James Bradley running against the “San Fran Nan Pelosi level crazy/radical” Congressman Ted Lieu.
+In the South Bay of Los Angeles, you have a real Republican James Bradley running against the ?San Fran Nan Pelosi level crazy/radical?
+Congressman Ted Lieu.
 Again the Mayes Party has a candidate, Ken Wright.
-Like Khamis, Wright is a former Republican—as is Mayes.
+Like Khamis, Wright is a former Republican?as is Mayes.

-Voting for Khamis, Wright, Mayes or other Chad Mayes Party candidates is in the best interest of the Democrat Party—they are the winners.
-It weakens the Republican Party, it divides our supporters—and tells future candidates, why run as a Republican?
+Voting for Khamis, Wright, Mayes or other Chad Mayes Party candidates is in the best interest of the Democrat Party?they are the winners.
+It weakens the Republican Party, it divides our supporters?and tells future candidates, why run as a Republican?
 Be careful of the MAYES NPP candidates.

 CONTENT